Santander Consumer USA is unethical in their business practices and procedures for doing business. Here is our story.

 I suggest any and all of you to do the same After I pick up my car from these scam artists I will also be filing a complaint with TDLR!
 The attorney general informs this isnt the first complaint against them and they encourage everyone to continue to complain and file complaints with the above mentioned organizations to help fight against Santander!

-Review about: Santander Consumer Usa Loan Refinance.
+Product or Service Mentioned: Santander Consumer Usa Loan Refinance.

 Reason of review: Poor customer service.